The Best Position for Sleeping Soundly

 Good physical health and mental sharpness require getting a good night’s rest regularly.
-It’s an established fact that the way you sleep at night directly affects the manner in which you function during the day.
-Lack of sound sleep can result in or worsen health problems, including cardiovascular and kidney disease, diabetes, obesity and breathing difficulties.
+The way you sleep at night directly affects how you function during the day.
+Poor sleep can result in or worsen health problems, including cardiovascular and kidney disease, diabetes, obesity and breathing difficulties.
 Lack of sleep can also negatively impact mood, memory, concentration and logical thinking.
 The best position for sleeping soundly is one that allows you to wake up refreshed and free from pain.

-Lots of people seem to prefer sleeping on their stomachs.
-Many health care professionals, however, consider stomach sleeping to be the least healthy sleeping position, since sleeping on one’s stomach puts undue pressure on internal organs.
+A lot of people seem to prefer sleeping on their stomachs.
+Many health care professionals, however, consider stomach sleeping to be the least healthy sleeping position.
+This is because sleeping on your stomach puts undue pressure on internal organs.
 This sleep position can limit oxygen intake during the night.
-Although it can reduce snoring as opposed to sleeping on one’s back, stomach sleeping tends to distort the spine’s natural shape, which often results in waking up with lower backache.
+However, it can reduce snoring as opposed to sleeping on one’s back.

 Sleeping on Your Side

 Side sleeping is the most common sleeping position, and often brings relief to snorers or Obstructive Sleep Apnea (OSA) sufferers.
-Lying on your left side, however, can subject the lungs and liver to undue pressure.
+However, lying on your left side can subject the lungs and liver to undue pressure.
 Left side sleeping also constricts the ribcage, which causes the lungs to strain for oxygen.
 Meanwhile, your spine can relax in a more natural position when you sleep on your right side.
-Try placing a pillow between your legs will reduce pressure on the knees and keep the hips from rotating and misaligning the spine during the night.
+Try placing a pillow between your legs to reduce the pressure on your knees.
+Furthermore, the pillow will keep the hips from rotating and misaligning the spine during the night.

-Although not the most common sleeping position, sleeping on your back is considered the healthiest of the three, since it relieves ribcage constriction, reduces lung strain and allows the spine to align properly and the back muscles to relax naturally.
+Sleeping on your back is considered the healthiest of the three.
+Back sleeping relieves ribcage constriction, reduces lung strain and allows the spine to align properly.
+In addition, it allows the back muscles to relax naturally.
 Back sleeping also causes the internal organs to expand and relax.
 Some people may find that sleeping flat on their backs places excessive and sometimes pain-causing pressure on the hips.
-This can usually be overcome by simply placing a pillow beneath the legs to raise them slightly to reduce the pressure.
-Sleeping on one’s back, however, isn’t recommended for snorers or sleep apnea sufferers.
+Placing a pillow beneath the legs to raise them slightly to reduce the pressure should help overcome this.
+However, sleeping on your back isn’t recommended for snorers or sleep apnea sufferers.

-Regardless of the position you find most comfortable for sleeping, the position of the head and neck can make a huge difference in the quality of your night’s rest.
+The position of the head and neck can make a huge difference in sleep quality, regardless of your sleep position.
 A neck that’s either overly stretched or too tightly compressed can cause pain and affect proper breathing.
-The neck needs to be supported in a forward facing position, which can often be accomplished by simply using the right pillow will help ensure you get the support needed.
+The neck needs to be supported in a forward-facing position.
+Using the right pillow will help ensure you get the support needed.
 Pillows that are the wrong shape or filled with the wrong material could lead to ongoing neck pain.
 All Sit ‘n Sleep’s Southern California sleep centers offer a full line of quality pillows.
-One of our knowledgeable sleep consultants will be pleased to help you select a replacement that could quickly relieve your nighttime neck discomfort.
+Our knowledgeable sleep consultants will help you select a replacement that could quickly relieve your nighttime neck discomfort.

-Lots of people awaken in a different position than when they fell asleep.
+Many people awaken in a different position than when they fell asleep.
 It can be an indication of a night filled with tossing and turning.
-Discuss any physical ailments you may have with your health care provider, who may have some recommendations for improving your quality of sleep simply by changing sleeping positions.
+Discuss any physical ailments you may have with your health care provider.
+They may have some recommendations for improving your quality of sleep simply by changing sleeping positions.